 Paintings

 Laurelin is primarily an oil painter, but has ventured, on occasion, into acrylics and watercolor.
 These are some of her most recent works.
+Green dots represent available work.
+Contact me for details.

 The Monstrous Exotic